In an era dominated by Spanish maestros one man has often been overlooked.

 A reaction no doubt filled with pride but at the same time a reaction harbouring an undertone of frustration.

-The 29-year-old would fail to make an appearance in Russia and still has just one senior cap for Spain after a cameo from the bench against Argentina in 2018.
+The 30-year-old would fail to make an appearance in Russia and has just two senior caps for Spain after making his debut against Argentina in 2018.

 His modest tally is understandable when you consider the midfield talent La Furia Roja has had at it’s disposal over the years.

 But at one point such a distant relationship between Parejo and the national team never looked possible.

 In 2007 he was an integral part of Spain’s U19 Euros winning side starring alongside the likes of Javi Martínez and César Azpilicueta.

 The midfielder scored the winner in the final against Greece in a moment that should have been the catalyst in a long love affair between Parejo and the national team.

 Following his performances for Spain’s youth sides, Real Madrid legend Alfredo Di Stéfano labelled Parejo as: “The best talent in La Fabrica (Madrid’s academy), a terrific player, a phenomenon.”

 The Spaniard had the world at his feet and it seemed as though he was destined to make a name for himself in Madrid.